rustyross101/phase-0-tracks/web_dev/request_cycle/web_servers.md

 3. Optional bonus question: Why is it considered a bad idea to run programs as the root user on a Linux system?

   Running anything at root could harm the core of the operating system.

+-spellcheck:true
+-draggable:false
+-and the style directory has alot
+  float: ""
+  font: ""
+  borderImage: ""